lauschof/lauschof.github.io/README.md

 > Please include the following:
 > - The different pages and features of your website on mobile, tablet and desktop screen sizes (multiple screenshots per page and screen size).
 > - The different features of your site, e.g. if you have hover states, take a screenshot that shows that.
-    - When hovering on header's nav bar, the links show "bold"
-    - When you click 'contact' it links straight to the contact form

 > You can do this by saving the images in a folder in your repo, and including them in your readme document with the following Markdown code: